-No member of University of Edinburgh staff, Internal Examiner, External Examiner, or Non-Examining Chair shall be involved in any assessment or examination in which she or he has a personal interest, for example a current or previous personal, family or legal relationship with a student being assessed.
+No member of University of Edinburgh staff, Internal Examiner, External Examiner, or Non-Examining Chair shall be involved in any assessment or examination in which they have a personal interest, for example a current or previous personal, family or legal relationship with a student being assessed.

-- 6.1 If there is a potential conflict of interest the College Postgraduate Committee will be consulted. - 6.2 The University's Policy on Conflict of Interest is relevant: www.docs.csg.ed.ac.uk/HumanResources/Policies/Conflict of Interest.pdf
+- 6.1 If there is a potential conflict of interest the College Postgraduate Committee will be consulted. - 6.2 The University's Policy on Conflict of Interest is relevant: www.docs.csg.ed.ac.uk/HumanResources/Policies/Conflict_of_Interest.pdf